fyrkant/1DV607-WorkshopPortfolio/_posts/2015-10-13-revised-workshop-2.md

 ---

-## Comments regarding revision

-After receiving our peer reviews we have revised our class diagram.

 ## Introduction

 For this workshop we decided to do three individual solutions, discuss them together after implementation and choose one to base our diagrams on.